mathworks/Simulink-Model-Comparison-for-GitHub-Pull-Requests/README.md

 ## Notes
 1) Taking screenshots to include in the comparison report requires your runner to have a display.
+On Linux, if your runner does not have a display, you can use one of the following workaround in your YML files.
-On Linux, you can use xvfb-run to run commands on a display server implementing the X11 display server protocol.
+- Use xvfb-run to run commands on a display server implementing the X11 display server protocol.
 For example, in your .yml file, use:
 *        - name: Compare Models to Ancestors
 *                run: xvfb-run path-to-matlab/bin/matlab -batch "branch ='${{ github.head_ref }}'; diffGitHub_pullrequest(branch)"
+- Start a display server before the "Compare Models to Ancestors" step.
+For an example, see the "Start Display Server" step in the githubrunner_pullrequest.yml file.
 2) Starting in R2022b, the Comparison Tool allows you to generate comparison reports with no screenshots when you run jobs on a no-display machine.

 ## License
 The license is available in the License file within this repository.

-Copyright (c) 2022, The MathWorks, Inc.
+Copyright (c) 2022-2023, The MathWorks, Inc.